Phineas and Ferb the Movie: Candace Against the Universe: Animation

 The film's animation was produced by three animation studios: Snipple Animation in the Philippines, Yearim Productions in South Korea and Synergy Animation Studios in Mainland China.
 Due to Disney Television Animation closing in response to the COVID-19 pandemic, Povenmire did additional animation fixing personally from his home.
 On May 28, 2020, Povenmire and Marsh said that the film's production wasn't hindered by the temporary closure, since animators "always spend a lot of time drawing at home.
 So most of them have a pretty full setup and most of them already have the technology to be able to link up".
 However, on August 24, 2020, they did say that they had to "keep moving things around", having to transfer in-between animation work between several overseas studios due to each studio being closed in response to the pandemic while still working on animation for the film.

 Music

 The soundtrack album was released by Walt Disney Records the same day as the film's premiere on August 28, 2020.
-It features 11 original songs, the songs "Space Adventure" from Phineas and Ferb and "Chop Away at My Heart" from Milo Murphy's Law (which are briefly heard as gags in the film), and four cues from the film score composed by Jacob.
-Two songs, "Such a Beautiful Day", written by Povenmire and Kirkpatrick, and sung by Candace, was released. and "We're Back", written by Povenmire and Marsh, and sung by Phineas, Candace, and Doofenshmirtz, were released as singles.
+It features 11 original songs, the songs "Space Adventure" from Phineas and Ferb and "Chop Away at My Heart" from Milo Murphy's Law (which are briefly heard as gags in the film), and four cues from the film score composed by Danny Jacob.
+Two songs, "Such a Beautiful Day", written by Povenmire and Kirkpatrick and sung by Candace, and "We're Back", written by Povenmire and Marsh and sung by Phineas, Candace, and Doofenshmirtz, were released as singles.

 Release

-Phineas and Ferb The Movie: Candace Against the Universe was released on August 28, 2020, exclusively on Disney+.

-A day earlier, on August 27, 2020, the film premiered exclusively to D23 Gold Members.

-Marketing

-On July 5, 2020, the film appeared as a part of the Comic-Con@Home programme.
-It was hosted by Michael Schneider and featured appearances from director Bob Bowen, executive producers and stars Dan Povenmire and Jeff "Swampy" Marsh, and stars Ashley Tisdale, Vincent Martella, Dee Bradley Baker, and Maulik Pancholy.
-The panel discussed the film and its production, and the impact of the original series.

-On August 5, 2020, the film's trailer was officially released.

-On August 12, 2020, Tisdale, Martella, David Errigo Jr., Pancholy, Povenmire, Marsh, Bobby Gaylor, and Caroline Rhea attended a virtual table reading.
-Here, they gave a special look at the film's opening scene; Tisdale, Martella, Errigo Jr, Pancholy, Povenmire, Gaylor, and Rhea acted as their characters, whilst Marsh read the screen directions.

-On August 26, 2020, Martella, Pancholy, Baker, and Alyson Stoner took a BuzzFeed Celeb Quiz to discover which Phineas and Ferb character they are.
-The results were: